joetanx/cybr-aap/README.md

 ## 3.5.
 Setup and launch a Hello World job template

+- Create a job template that runs the `helloworld.yaml` playbook
+- This playbook performs the Ansible ping connection test task
+- Select `Foxtrot from CCP` credential created in [3.4.](#34-configure-the-machine-credential-for-the-managed-node-to-lookup-from-ccp)

 ![image](images/helloworld-job-ccp-template.png)

+- Verify job template configuration and select `launch`

 ![image](images/helloworld-job-ccp-details-launch.png)

+- Verify job run success

 ![image](images/helloworld-job-ccp-output.png)

 ## 3.6.
 Setup and launch a Web Server job template

+- Now that the hello world job is successful, let's do a more complex playbook to setup the managed node as a web server
+- The playbook runs the following tasks
+  - Install apache using yum
+  - Allow http service on firewalld
+  - Enable the httpd service to start on machine boot
+  - Deploy the template `index.html.j2` as the index page
+  - Restart the httpd services
+- Select `Foxtrot from CCP` credential created in [3.4.](#34-configure-the-machine-credential-for-the-managed-node-to-lookup-from-ccp)

 ![image](images/webserver-job-ccp-template.png)

+- Verify job template configuration and select `launch`

 ![image](images/webserver-job-ccp-details-launch.png)

+- Verify job run success

 ![image](images/webserver-job-ccp-output.png)

+- Browse to the managed node to verify that web server deployment is successful

 ![image](images/webserver-page.png)